Skip navigation

 • Exercise regularly and eat a healthy diet.
 Taking care of your body can give you energy to work with your child and providers.
 Your child will benefit from having healthy parents.

-• Take special time alone with your spouse and other children and friends.
+• Take special time alone with your spouse or partner and other children and friends.
 Talk about things other than your child's cancer.

 • Make time for yourself to do things you liked to do before your child got sick.
 Doing things you enjoy will help keep you balanced and reduce stress.
 If you feel calm, you will be better able to cope with what comes your way.